reubenharry/website/content/research.md

 During my PhD, I worked on unifying logical and statistical perspectives on meaning in natural language using [probabilistic models of pragmatic reasoning](https://reubencohngordon.com/blog/social-reasoning-in-arcadia/).

 The general idea is to model the interpretation of a linguistic expression (e.g. a sentence) as a process of Bayesian inference, to ask: given that this sentence is true (or, more to the point, given that someone said it) what must the world be like.
 This turns out to be a nice viewpoint for integrating a traditional logical perspective on meaning with an information-theoretic one, as well as handling semantic and pragmatic meaning in a single framework.
 I say a little bit more about that in the introduction of my [dissertation](/docs/ReubenCG-thesis.pdf).

-Below some of the work I never quite finished:
+Below are some of the projects I never quite finished.

 ### Direction 1 of PhD research: scaling the models